This post was updated for 2019

 One of the easiest recommendations we can make is the Charger Hellcat.
-This full-size sedan packs the heat of two fully-operational nuclear reactors, well, maybe not that much power, but its supercharged 6.2-liter Hemi is an absolute beast.
+This full-size sedan packs the heat of two fully operational nuclear reactors, well, maybe not that much power, but its supercharged 6.2-liter Hemi is an absolute beast.
 This Dodge has 707 horses on tap but that’s not its only parlor trick.
 It also comes with four doors, a spacious back seat and 16.5 cubic feet of luggage space.
-With a base price around 64 grand how do you argue?
+With a base price around 68 grand, how do you argue?

 But let’s say you need even more luxury and interior space than a Hellcat can offer.
 Well, Chrysler’s old partner turned ruinous overlord is happy to oblige.
-The Mercedes E63 AMG wagon is as fast as it is practical thanks to a zero-to-60 time of 3.6 seconds and more than 57 cubic feet of cargo space.
-Delivering that explosive performance is a 5.5-liter twin-turbo V8 that puts out 577 hp and 590 lb-ft of twist.
-It’s paired with a special seven-speed automatic transmission that features a wet clutch instead of a traditional torque converter.
-All told it’s roomy enough that you could start a jug band and go on tour across the country.
-Base price is around $104,000.
+The Mercedes-AMG E63 S wagon is as fast as it is practical thanks to a zero-to-60 time of 3.4 seconds and more than 64 cubic feet of cargo space.
+Delivering that explosive performance is a 4.0-liter bi-turbo V8 that puts out 603 hp and 627 lb-ft of twist.
+It’s paired with a special nine-speed automatic transmission that provides maximum acceleration.
+All told, this car is roomy enough that you could start a jug band and go on tour across the country.
+Base price is around $110,000.

 Subaru WRX STI

-Of course not everyone can afford to drop 100 G’s on a new ride.
+Of course, not everyone can afford to drop 100 G’s on a new ride.
 Fortunately, there are some practical and attainable performance cars on the market today.
-One such car is the Subaru WRX STI.
-This small sedan starts around $35,000, serves up an energetic 305 ponies and comes with a six-speed manual transmission.
-Upping its versatility factor, this car comes standard with Subaru’s famous Symmetrical All-Wheel-Drive system, which means the WRX STI is ready for just about any kind of driving.
+One such model is the Subaru WRX STI.
+This small sedan starts around $38,000 and serves up an energetic 310 ponies and 290 pound-feet of torque from its 2.5-liter turbocharged boxer engine.
+It also features a standard with a six-speed manual transmission.
+Upping its versatility factor, this car comes with Subaru’s famous Symmetrical All-Wheel-Drive system, which means the WRX STI is ready for just about any kind of driving.

 Volkswagen Golf R

-Arguably even more practical than the boxer-brandishing STI is Volkswagen’s Golf R. This hot little compact is graced with a commodious hatchback, one that endows it with a metric ton of interior space, or more specifically around 53 cubic feet of junk-ingesting room.
-Beyond that it’s powered by a 292-hp, 2.0-liter four-cylinder engine that’s matched to a lightning-fast six-speed dual-clutch automatic transmission.
+Arguably even more practical than the boxer-brandishing STI is Volkswagen’s Golf R. This hot little compact is graced with a commodious hatchback body, one that endows it with a metric ton of interior space, or more specifically around 53 cubic feet of junk-ingesting room.
+Beyond that, it’s powered by a 288-horsepower, 2.0-liter four-cylinder engine that’s matched to either a six-speed manual gearbox or a lightning-fast seven-ratio automatic.
 Like the Subaru, torque is routed to all four corners for maximum grip.
-Throw in subtle design, a luxury-car interior and lots of features and it’s easy to fall for this VW.
-Base price is around 37 grand.
+Throw in subtle design, a premium interior and lots of features and it’s easy to fall for this VW.
+Base price is around 41 grand.

 All-wheel drive is all well and good, but some people need serious off-road capability and that’s something these systems cannot deliver.
 For true mud-slinging, a Jeep is just about perfect, but not just any model.
 How about one that’s as competent on the racetrack as it is on the Rubicon trail?
-The brand’s Grand Cherokee SRT features a 6.4-liter V8 engine that puts out 475 horses, all of which are harnessed by an eight-speed automatic transmission.
-A full-time four-wheel-drive system ensures you can go practically anywhere, nearly 70 cubic feet of cargo volume means you can take just about anything along for the ride.
-Sixty miles an hour can be yours in just 4.8 seconds; base price is less than $66,000.
+The brand’s Grand Cherokee Trackhawk features the same 707-horsepower supercharged 6.2-liter V8 as in the Charger Hellcat.
+Predictably, it’s bolted to an eight-speed automatic gearbox.
+What other vehicle offers nearly 70 cubic feet of cargo volume and can hit 60 miles an hour can in just 3.5 seconds?
+Base price is roughly $87,000.

 Ford F-150 Raptor

-But sometimes you need an open bed, which the Grand Cherokee can not offer unless you possess a reciprocating saw.
+But sometimes you need an open bed, which the Grand Cherokee cannot offer unless you’re skilled with a reciprocating saw.
 Eliminating the need to slice and dice is the Ford Raptor.
 This ground-pounding pickup is certifiably badass, with copious ground clearance, dedicated hardware and the power to back it all up.
-Under the hood it features a 6.2-liter V8 that delivers 411 ponies and 434 lb-ft of torque.
+Under the hood, it features a high-output 3.5-liter EcoBoost V6 that delivers 450 ponies and 510 pound-feet of torque, all of which is routed to the wheels through an efficient 10-speed automatic transmission.
 All told, this SVT F-150 is fast, tough and extremely desirable.

-The previous vehicle may be a touch old school (not that there’s anything wrong with that), but our next suggestion is entirely more technical.
-The Audi RS 7 features a 4.0-liter, twin-turbocharged V8, a highly advanced powertrain complete with an eight-speed self-shifting gearbox and quattro all-wheel drive.
-All told it’s packing more heat than Mexican drug cartels, 560 hp to be precise.
+The Audi RS 7 is a German delight, especially in hopped-up Performance trim.
+It features a 4.0-liter, twin-turbocharged V8, a highly advanced powerplant matched to an eight-speed self-shifting gearbox and Quattro all-wheel drive.
+All told it’s packing more heat than Mexican drug cartels, 605 horses to be precise.
 This “four-door coupe” can seat four adult passengers in reasonable comfort and hold a fair amount of stuff thanks to its lift-back rear end.
-But perhaps best of all it drives amazingly well, looks gorgeous and can hit 60 miles an hour in just 3.7 seconds.
-Base price is around 109 grand so you practically have to sell drugs to be able to afford one.
+But perhaps best of all it drives amazingly well, looks gorgeous and can hit 60 miles an hour in as little as 3.6 seconds.
+Base price is around $130,000 so, unfortunately, you may have to sell drugs in order to afford one.

-Providing space, speed and style, BMW’s X5 M seems to have it all.
+Providing speed, style and reasonable amounts of space, BMW’s X6 M seems to have it all.
 A 4.4-liter twin-turbo V8 delivers 567 hp and 553 lb-ft of torque.
-That’s enough to make it their most powerful engine ever developed for an all-wheel-drive vehicle.
-Harnessing that goodness is an eight-speed automatic transmission.
-Despite having nearly 77 cubic feet of luggage space the X5 M can go from zero to 60 in four seconds flat.
+Harnessing that goodness is an eight-speed M Sport automatic transmission.
+Despite a husky curb weight, the X6 M can rocket from zero to 60 in about four seconds flat.